HandsOnDataViz/book/docs/HandsOnDataViz.md

-For example, compare the two choropleth maps of typical home values in the Northeastern United States in according to [Zillow research data](https://www.zillow.com/research/data/) for August 2020.
+For example, compare the two choropleth maps of typical home values in the Northeastern United States in according to [Zillow research data](https://www.zillow.com/research/data/) for September 2020.
 Zillow defines typical values as a smoothed, seasonally adjusted measure of all single-family residences, condos, and coops in the 35th to 65th percentile range, similar to the median value at the 50th percentile,